apache/cloudstack-documentation/source/adminguide/templates.rst

             selecting an OS Type when registering a template if the option 'Read VM settings from OVA' is selected.
 In this case, the OS Type is obtained from the template after it is registered.

+   -  **Userdata**: The registered Userdata are listed.
+Select the desired one.

+   -  **Userdata link policy**: Select the userdata override policy as required.
+      For more information on userdata and override link policy, please check `Userdata section <virtual_machines.html#user-data-and-meta-data>`_.

    -  **Hypervisor**: The supported hypervisors are listed.
 Select the desired one.